NATS Configuration

 nats stream ls | grep rqueue-js-

-# Show message counts per queue
+# Show message counts and consumer lag per queue

 nats stream info rqueue-js-orders